 The Storage Administration Guide contains extensive information on supported file systems and data storage features in Red Hat Enterprise Linux 7.
 This book is intended as a quick reference for administrators managing single-node (that is, non-clustered) storage solutions.

-The Storage Administration Guide is split into two parts: File Systems, and Storage Administration.
+The Storage Administration Guide is split into the following parts: File Systems, Storage Administration, and Data Deduplication and Compression with VDO.

 The File Systems part details the various file systems Red Hat Enterprise Linux 7 supports.
 It describes them and explains how best to utilize them.